rwarbelow/try-turing/what-is-fe-be-fs/why-be-fe/index.md

 At Turing, we teach through projects.
 In Mods 1 - 3, you will complete 3 - 4 projects each Mod, allowing you to experience real software development.

-Check out some projects that our Front End and Back End students have built!
+Check out some projects that our students have built!
 [Student Projects](https://try.turing.edu/what-students-learn/)

 ## What Type of Jobs Can I Expect to Get?